bronkscottema/FootballIQ/src/README.md

 # FootballIQ
-This is my game for football IQ.
-This will show concepts of the game.
+This is my Game for football IQ.
+This will show concepts of the Game.